 The early pregnancy scan is used to check your baby’s development.
 It’s sometimes called your dating scan as it helps to show how many weeks pregnant you are.

-It's also used to pick up any health conditions or chromosomal conditions.
-Scans are not 100% accurate and not all conditions can be picked up by a scan.
+It's also used to pick up health conditions or chromosomal conditions.
+However, scans are not 100% accurate and not all conditions can be picked up by a scan.

 What the scan can show